 How to make work in Jira Software painless

 No fear, though, because there are ways that might be our life-savers at work.
-Being a Gold Top Vendor on the Atlassian Marketplace, we’ve come up with four solutions to those common Jira Software problems.
+Being a Platinum Marketplace Partner, we’ve come up with four solutions to those common Jira Software problems.

 Enhance cross-team collaboration and external communication

 Good news, we don’t have to give the third parties or colleagues from another team access to our Jira to boost cooperation between teams and communication with external stakeholders.
-We can find a way around it by synchronizing Jira instances or connecting our project with Trello boards and map fields that are a must on the ticket.
-This way we replicate the issues automatically with all the information we consider important for another party.
 On the Atlassian Marketplace, we’ll find a couple of apps that may help us with this.
-So, for example, we’ll go for Issue SYNC if we want to set up a connection between Jira instances with specific cases like push-pull (behind the firewall scenario) or even internal synchronization, when projects inside one instance are isolated from each other.
+So, for example, we’ll go for Issue SYNC-Synchronization for Jira if we want to set up a connection between Jira instances with specific cases like push-pull (behind the firewall scenario) or even internal synchronization, when projects inside one instance are isolated from each other.
 Then, we can map both necessary fields and workflows, and search over remote issues with JQL.